buddhist-uni/buddhist-uni.github.io/_courses/function.md

   - "Notoriously difficult to explain, *nibbāna* is still a critical concept for directing our practice.
 In this class, we explore what _can_ be said about the unconditioned element."
 ---

-## What is the Function of Buddhism?
+## What is the Practice of Buddhism?

-The Function of Buddhism is to make us happy by supporting our cultivation of virtue, mental clarity, and wisdom.
+Buddhism is a practice meant to increase our happiness by encouraging our cultivation of moral virtues, mental clarity, and compassionate wisdom.

 Buddhism supports this “threefold training” by providing both essential, explanatory frameworks and practical guidance.
 The Buddha himself called this a “Dhamma-Vinaya,” or “Philosophy-Discipline,” but we might simply call it “a way of life” because Buddhism is meant to transform our entire lives from our selfish, restless, addicted, never-satisfied “default mode,”[^defaultmode] to the pinnacle of human potential—the total eradication of suffering.